 This is not the first time Herbets or Fox 13 has conjured up false narratives to incite hatred for plural communities.
-In February 2021, Herbets falsely implied Ensign Learning Center, a DCCS run private school, was under investigation by the IRS for evading taxes.
+In February 2021, Herbets falsely implied Ensign Learning Center, a private school attended by many DCCS families, was under investigation by the IRS for evading taxes.
 However, it was never under investigation by the IRS.
 An anonymous complaint was filed just days before Herbets’ news article, but the complaint was later found to be without merit.
 The school has never received public funds and saves the state over $13 million in taxes per year.

 For his latest article, Herbets interviewed his usual roster of known anti-polygamy activists, many with questionable motives.

 Shanell DeRieux, is an anti-polygamy activist who produced and appeared in the defunct TV series “Escaping Polygamy”.
 The show's popularity began to wane when it was discovered that the escape characters were mostly actors paid to act out staged escape scenarios.
 DeRieux and the producers of the series were described as “exploitative and damaging” to victims of abuse by several women’s and children’s advocacy groups in a March 2020 Utah Senate hearing on SB102.
 However, DeRieux is quoted in Herberts’ article repeating the false narrative of “bleeding the beast” as a feature of the Co-operative which has been debunked as a relic of the FLDS.
 The victims exploited by DeRieux in her TV series were from various plural communities.